AdamIH1/latlng-to-state/README.md

 # latlng-to-state

-**latlng-to-state** is a lightweight Python package that maps latitude/longitude points to U.S. state geometries using geospatial containment and intersection checks.
-It comes with built-in U.S. state polygon data (census), us zipcode centroid data (census), and works seamlessly with `GeoPandas` and `shapely`.
+**latlng-to-state** is a lightweight Python package for geospatial point-in-geometry analysis.
+It enables you to determine whether a given latitude/longitude point falls within or intersects any polygon geometry — such as U.S. states or other regions.

+The package includes built-in datasets for:
+- 🗺️ U.S. state geometries (from U.S. Census)
+- 📍 U.S. ZIP code centroids (from U.S. Census)

+It works seamlessly with `GeoPandas` and `shapely`, making it easy to integrate spatial logic into data pipelines, geocoding workflows, and location-based applications.

 ---

 ## 🔧 Features

 - 🗺️ **Spatial Lookup**: Determine if a lat/lng point is contained within or intersects with a polygon (e.g., a U.S. state).
-- 📦 **Built-in Data**: Includes preloaded U.S. state geometries (as a `.parquet` file).
+- 📦 **Built-in Data**: Includes preloaded U.S. state geometries and U.S zip codes (as a `.parquet` file).
 - 🧪 **Clean API**: Simple utility functions for integrating geospatial logic into your own workflows.
 - 🧱 **Modular Design**: Organized into utilities and core logic for easy extension.

 ---

-## 📦 Installation
+## 📦 Installation & Dependencies

 ```bash
 pip install latlng-to-state
 ```

-> Note: Requires Python ≥ 3.9
+> Requires Python ≥ 3.9

+This will automatically install the necessary dependencies, including:

+- `geopandas`
+- `shapely`
+- `pandas`
+- `pyarrow`

 ---